 If you need access to public transportation, you can check out Citrus Connection.
 Citrus Connection is a public transit in Polk County by the Lakeland Area Mass Transit District.
 This transit bus station can take you anywhere within the county.

 There are also other options like Uber and Lyft in Lakeland, Florida.
 This transportation is used more frequently than a local taxi and is also said to be cheaper.
-Overall, there are options for needing some form of transportation to get you around the city!
+Overall, there are options for needing some form of transportation to get you around the city.

 Lakeland is part of Polk County.
-In 2022, 61 public schools, K-12, serve nearly 40,000 students in Lakeland, and 25 private schools serve 5,000 students.
+In 2022, 61 public schools, K-12, will serve nearly 40,000 students in Lakeland, and 25 private schools will serve 5,000 students.
 88% of kids are educated in public schools in the city.

 Lakeland is home to Florida Southern College and Southeastern University.

-FSC is a Division II school and has won many national titles in several sports!
+FSC is a Division II school and has won many national titles in several sports.
 The mascot of FSC is Mocsie, the water moccasin, which gives them their nickname, the Mocs.

 Southeastern University is a private Christian university in Lakeland, Florida.
-It was established initially in Alabama as Southeastern Bible Institute, relocated to Lakeland in 1946, and became a liberal arts college.
-Southeastern University is the largest Assemblies of God educational institution in the country!
+It was established initially in Alabama as Southeastern Bible Institute relocated to Lakeland in 1946, and became a liberal arts college.
+Southeastern University is the largest Assemblies of God educational institution in the country.

 This college is home to over 4,000 students and is part of the NCAA Division I program.

-You have various educational options right inside your city limits living in Lakeland!
+You have various educational options right inside your city limits living in Lakeland.

 Must Try Restaurants

-This restaurant meets all of your fine dining needs!
+This restaurant meets all of your fine dining needs.
 It is a lovely mixture of modern Spanish style and Latin American food with a southern atmosphere.
 This restaurant is open for brunch, lunch, and dinner.
-It also has a great selection of drinks!
+It also has a great selection of drinks.

 Love Bird Almost Famous Chicken

 This restaurant is located in the heart of downtown Lakeland.
-Here you will be able to experience Florida's fine American Dining.
-While enjoying these made-from-scratch meals, you can also enjoy the view of Lake Morton!
-Who doesn't love good food and good scenery?!
+Here, you will be able to experience Florida's fine American Dining.
+While enjoying these made-from-scratch meals, you can also enjoy the view of Lake Morton.
+Who doesn't love good food and good scenery?